sosuisen/git-documentdb/docs-api/git-documentdb.historyoptions.md

 ## Remarks

-- filter: Tha array of revisions is filtered by matching multiple HistoryFilters in OR condition.
+- filter: This filters an array of revisions by matching multiple HistoryFilters in OR condition.